 We have a small flock of ewes as well as herds of Hereford cattle and pedigree jersey cows.
 You might sight our pretty Jersey’s on your walks to the estuary – they are very friendly as were reared by hand.
 All our animals are reared on grass and a root fed diet.

-As of 2021, we now have a petting and feeding barn for campers to meet and feed some of the young animals on our farm – calves, lambs, and chicks (dependant on availability).
+As of 2021, we now have a petting and feeding barn for campers to meet and feed some of the young animals on our farm – calves, lambs, and chicks (dependent on availability).

 Our grandfather was keen to encourage tourism to the farm and over the ensuing years we have welcomed visitors since the 60’s.
 Come and enjoy our beautiful corner of Devon.